Tejasree-SRH-Thesis/Qwen2.5-1.5B-Instruct/README.md

 - **Using My Existed Account**:
   You can directly use my hugging face token.
 The necessary details have been encapsulated within the code.
 - **Google Collab File**:
   A goggle collab file,`Qwen_Gradio.ipynb` is uploaded here.
-You can donwload and run the same code present in each cell directly in collab environment bypassing installation of Anaconda and following all 5 steps.
+You can download and run the same code present in each cell directly in collab environment bypassing installation of Anaconda and following all 5 steps.

 ### Tech Stack:
 - Python: Core programming language